thibmeu/ghpages/content/posts/chromium-dweb-url-scheme.md

 ## Client side verification

-Ultimately, if there are (and I don't know) [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) capabale of handling these newly safelisted schemes, there would be a way towards client side content verification.
+Ultimately, if there are (and I don't know) [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) capable of handling these newly safelisted schemes, there would be a way towards client side content verification.
 And this is major.

 We could imagine a service worker running and verifying the hash of the received content.
 It would provide a strong guarantee about the content that is being served, without requiring any extensions or local process to be installed.

 # Looking forward

 This step from Chromium would allow further experimentation in the distributed web.
-While having the browser resolve and handle these scheme would make sense, allowing websites to register their ability to handle them should provide a fertile ground for innovation.
+While having the browser resolve and handle these schemes would make sense, allowing websites to register their ability to handle them should provide a fertile ground for innovation.